chuc92man/docker-stacks/datacube-notebook/docs/Deployment.md

 ## Horizontal scaling with Dask

-An experimental integration for [Dask](https://dask.org/) is being worked at.
+The setup material for deploying a [Dask](https://dask.org/) cluster is also available.
 To try it out, a *config-dask.yaml* file has to be created.
 The [07-config-dask.yaml.example](../examples/configuration/07-config-dask.yaml.example) file can be used as a quick-reference guide.

 Once a *config-dask.yaml* file is put together, the deployment of the [Dask cluster](https://github.com/helm/charts/tree/master/stable/dask) can be started with: